SysKitTeam/docs-point/configuration/exclude-users-tasks.md

 # Exclude Users from Receiving Tasks

-The Governance-Excluded Users settings in Syskit Point allow you to exclude certain users from governance tasks or task-related e-mails.
+The Governance-Excluded Users settings in Syskit Point allow you to exclude certain users receiving any of the following Governance tasks or task-related emails:

-The users added to this list do not receive any:
 * Access Review tasks
 * Lifecycle Management tasks
 * Security and Compliance Checks tasks